pcarbo/varbvs/README.md

 Once you have installed the package, load the package in R by typing
 <code>library(varbvs)</code>.
 To get an overview of the package, type
 <code>help(package="varbvs")</code>.
 The most important function you
-will use is the varbvs function, and type <code>help(varbvs)</code> to get more information about this function.
+will use is function "varbvs".
+Type <code>help(varbvs)</code> to get more information about this.

-We have provided several R scripts in the [vignettes](varbvs-R/vignettes) folder that illustrate application of *varbvs* to small and large data sets.
+We have provided several R scripts in the [vignettes](varbvs-R/vignettes) folder to illustrate application of *varbvs* to small and large data sets.

-Script [demo.qtl.R](varbvs-R/vignettes/demo.qtl.R) demonstrates how to use the varbvs function for mapping a quantitative trait in a small, simulated data set.
-Script [demo.cc.R](varbvs-R/vignettes/demo.cc.R) demonstrates mapping of a binary trait in a simulated data set.
+Script [demo.qtl.R](varbvs-R/vignettes/demo.qtl.R) demonstrates how to use the varbvs function for mapping a quantitative trait (*i.e.*, a continuously valued outcome) in a small, simulated data set.
+Script [demo.cc.R](varbvs-R/vignettes/demo.cc.R) demonstrates mapping of a binary valued outcome in a simulated data set.

 Script [demo.leukemia.R](varbvs-R/vignettes/demo.leukemia.R)
-application of *glmnet* and *varbvs* to the Leukemia data set.
-The main aim of this script is to illustrate some of the different properties of varbvs (Bayesian variable selection) and glmnet (penalized sparse regression).
-This script also reproduces the results and graphs presented in the first example of Carbonetto et al (2016).
+demonstrates application of both *glmnet* and *varbvs* to the Leukemia data set.
+The main aim of this script is to illustrate some of the different properties of *varbvs* (Bayesian variable selection) and *glmnet* (penalized sparse regression).
+This script also reproduces the results and graphs presented in the first example of Carbonetto *et al* (2016).

 Script [demo.cfw.R](varbvs-R/vignettes/demo.cfw.R) demonstrates varbvs for mapping quantitative trait loci in a large data set outbred mice.